oVirt/ovirt-site/source/feature/detailed-host-network-qos.html.md

 No new entities need to be implemented, but VdsNetworkInterface should be changed to include a reference to an attached NetworkQoS entity's GUID, as well as the QoS parameters retrieved from VDSM; both of them would be needed to check whether the interface is in sync, from a QoS point of view (similarly to what is done with networks).

+NetworkQoS could either be changed to include a type (i.e. VM QoS or Host QoS) or not.
+The question is whether these two types could actually be different or not, and therefore if there's good reason to not enable one NetworkQoS configuration to be shared by both VMs and hosts.
+Even if in the future some features would be implemented first for, say, VM QoS and not for host QoS, it would probably be okay to just not apply the feature-specific parameters when the NetworkQoS entity is attached to a host's network.
+Either way we go, if we change our mind in the future the upgrade script would be reasonably straightforward:

+*   Going from typeless to typed, each typeless NetworkQoS entity could be copied to a new typed one with an identical name according to the entities using it.
+If both types use it, two copies will made, one for each type.
+If no entity uses it, any behavior would be fine (but removing it would probably be cleanest).
+*   Going from typed to typeless, each typed NetworkQoS entity would be duplicated as typeless by the same name.
+Here a problem would arise if a NetworkQoS by the same name existed for each type, in which case we would need some name generating algorithm.

+Since at the moment I see no reason to differentiate between VM and host QoS, and seeing as the upgrade script is simpler moving from typeless to typed (the price of an error is lower), the preference should probably be to stick with typeless NetworkQoS entities that may be shared by VM and host networks.

 ##### User experience

 A user can define traffic shaping during creation of a logical network.
 Traffic shaping can be redefined when attaching a logical network to the physical host interfaces during a Setup Host Networks task (see images below):